Alcoholic Liver Disease

 Are you or a loved one struggling to quit drinking even though alcohol abuse is wreaking havoc on your health?
-Zinnia Healing can help.
+Zinnia Health can help.
 Call our alcohol help hotline now at (855) 430-9439 to speak with one of our caring and compassionate intake specialists who can walk you through the next steps in your treatment journey.

 What Is Alcoholic Cirrhosis of the Liver?

 Alcoholic liver disease is an umbrella term for a spectrum of disorders.
 Alcoholic cirrhosis refers to the end-stage of liver disease that happens when healthy liver tissue is replaced with scar tissue, which permanently damages the liver.
 Scar tissue is detrimental to proper liver function.

 According to the National Institutes of Health, liver diseases and conditions can damage healthy liver cells, resulting in cell death and inflammation.
 When this happens, cells go to work to repair the damage, and tissue scarring is a result of the repair process.

 When scar tissue builds up in the liver, it obstructs blood flow, which can impede the organ’s ability to metabolize nutrients, hormones, drugs, and toxins.
 Furthermore, scar tissue build-up can lower the liver’s ability to generate proteins and other essential substances.

 Cirrhosis can eventually impair the liver’s ability to function normally.
 In advanced stages, cirrhosis of the liver can be life-threatening.